-THOMASTON — The Let's Talk About It book group, facilitated by author and mentor Lee Heffner, will meet Tuesday, June 11, at 11 a.m., at Thomaston Public Library to begin a new series entitled "Where Am I?
-The Individual and the Community" with The Scarlet Letter by Nathaniel Hawthorne.
+THOMASTON — The Let's Talk About It book group, facilitated by author and mentor Lee Heffner, will meet Tuesday, Feb.
+11, at 11 a.m., at Thomaston Public Library to wrap up the series "So Near & So Far: An Exploration of Cuban Literature" with Havana Red by Leonardo Padura.

 Light refreshments are served.